Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 ##### Move MVC 5 into Web Forms

 With this approach, we'll try to uplift an existing Web Forms project to include the necessary MVC 5 infrastructure.
-Before you start, I recommend creating a new (temporary) MVC 5 web application that has both Web Forms and MVC enabled, so that you have an easy-to-reach example project to check if you're unsure about something.
+Before you start, I recommend creating a new (temporary) MVC 5 web application that has both Web Forms and MVC enabled so that you have an easy-to-reach example project to check if you're unsure about something.

 1. Install the [`Microsoft.AspNet.Mvc` NuGet Package](https://www.nuget.org/packages/microsoft.aspnet.mvc)
 1. Add the following `configuration/appSettings` in `web.config`: